 Students are required to complete 50 hours of work for each credit hour registered and earned.
 An Internship Application must be completed and filed with the Office of Career Services and Internships.

-AT 302 Painting II (4 SH)
+AT 302 Painting II (4 SH) Pre-Requisite(s): AT 202

 A course for those with Painting I experience.
 Emphasis will be on the development of one's personal expression in paint and putting acquired painting skills to use.